 - The PVC production process is the world's largest single user of chlorine, consuming approximately 35% of chlorine produced worldwide (IARC, 2008, WCC, 2006).
 Average PVC resin consists of 57% chlorine (Scheirs, 2003). - Chlorine is produced through electrolysis of saturated brine (salt water).
 There are three basic processes for the electrolytic production of chlorine.
 These are the diaphragm cell process (developed in 1885), the mercury cell process (developed in 1892), and the membrane cell process (developed in 1970) (EU, 2001). - The pollution output related to the chlorine manufacturing process that is of most concern is mercury pollution to air, soil and water (EU, 2001). - Mercury pollution is implicated in many health hazards.
 Inorganic mercury can be metabolised by anaerobic bacteria to form highly toxic methyl mercury, which is an organic form of mercury that bioaccumulates in the food chain (EU, 2001). - World chlorine production is predominantly being converted to the use of the membrane cell process.
 According to the European Commission (EC, 2001) the best available technology for the manufacture of chlorine is membrane cell and non-asbestos diaphragm technology.
-The membrane cell process has inherent advantages over both older processes, as it does not use mercury or asbestos, and it is the most energy efficient (EC, 2001). - The World Chlorine Council (WCC), representing chloro-alkali manufacturers and related industries in 27 countries, has committed to the application of best available technologies in the industry in order to minimise mercury emissions from this source.
+The membrane cell process has inherent advantages over both older processes, as it does not use mercury or asbestos, and it is the most energy efficient (EC, 2001). - North and South American chlorine production is based primarily on Asbestos diaphragm technology.
+This technology has been improved with the introduction in the 1980s of modified diaphragms that have reduced environmental impact. - The World Chlorine Council (WCC), representing chlor-alkali manufacturers and related industries in 27 countries have committed to the application of best available technologies in the industry in order to minimise mercury emissions from this source.
 Members of WCC have also committed to the safe disposal of mercury from decommissioned plants and have imposed a ban on sale or transfer of mercury cells to a third party for re-use.
-Existing mercury cell chloro-alkali manufacturing plants will be progressively decommissioned and measures to reduce emissions from those still operating have been implemented (WCC, 2006).
+Existing mercury cell chlor-alkali manufacturing plants will be progressively decommissioned and measures to reduce emissions from those still operating have been implemented (WCC, 2006). - In 2006 mercury emissions from chlorine manufacture accounted for less than 1% of total global emissions of mercury(natural and human induced emissions combined) (WCC, 2006).
+More significant sources of mercury emissions are volcano eruptions, coal fired power stations and crematoria. - The UN Environment Programme's (UNEP) Governing Council meeting in Nairobi in February 2009 agreed to a global treaty to tackle mercury emissions.
+This treaty will be enforced by 2013 (UNEP, 2009).